Zingam/GunBox/README.md

 ## Code Formatting

 - Use **ClangFormat** to apply the format definitions from: `.clang-format`.
-- Use `// clang-format on` and `clang-format off` Wherever appropriate to prevent **ClangFormat** from changing the desired code formatting.
+- Use `// clang-format off` and `// clang-format on` if necessary to prevent **ClangFormat** from changing the desired code formatting.

 ## Code Style